Anirudh64210/Mae---gmail-companion/docs/DESIGN.md

 - 2+ missed: **2 of Maya's questions** are unanswered
 - Buttons: `Answer`, `Send anyway`

-Copy rules for anything new (options page, store listing, privacy notice): plain words, short sentences, no em dashes or en dashes, no exclamation marks, no emoji, never guilt ("you forgot", "oops").
+Copy rules for anything new (options page, privacy notice): plain words, short sentences, no em dashes or en dashes, no exclamation marks, no emoji, never guilt ("you forgot", "oops").

 ### Thread highlight